 Each unit has multiple living spaces seemingly suspended in the air, with larger terraces reaching six meters (19 feet) wide and eight meters (26 feet) long.
 “What we came up with was a very unique building,” says Fujimoto.
 “It’s like a pinecone, or a head of broccoli, or some kind of tree—its organic complexity is reflected in our natural world.
 It completely diverges from the blocky, concrete designs prevalent in housing complexes up until now.”

 This meeting of nature and architecture, the physical and the digital, the old and the new—what at first glance seem to be elements in opposition are, as Fujimoto says, “coming together in a new age of fusion in the 21st Century.”
-His speech at Autodesk University Japan 2017 shared this vision for the future of making things in architecture, and through Fujimoto’s architectural design work, the world is getting a glimpse into that promising future.
+His speech at Autodesk University Japan 2017 shared this vision for the future of architecture and making things, and through Fujimoto’s architectural design work, the world is getting a glimpse into that promising future.